auth0/docs/articles/api/authentication/_login.md

   "link": "#database-ad-ldap-passive-"
 }) %>

 Use this endpoint for browser based (passive) authentication.
-It returns a `302` redirect to the [Auth0 Login Page](https://${account.namespace}/login) that will show the Login Widget where the user can login with email and password.
+It returns a `302` redirect to the [Auth0 Login Page](https://${account.namespace}/login) that will show the Login Widget where the user can log in with email and password.

 ### Request Parameters